+Children are constantly making hypotheses and testing them.
 They are surprisingly adept at coming to correct conclusions and using that information to formulate new questions and hypotheses.

 THIS POST PROBABLY CONTAINS AFFILIATE LINKS.
 AS AN AMAZON ASSOCIATE, I EARN FROM QUALIFYING PURCHASES.
 YOU CAN READ OUR FULL DISCLOSURE POLICY HERE.